-Accepting expecting moms who desire a home or birth center birthing experience for my professional birth doula services for the months of May and June 2018.
+Accepting expecting moms who desire a home or birth center birthing experience for my professional birth doula services for the month of May 2018.

 What is a Doula?

 Doula is a Greek word that means woman caregiver.
 A birth doula in present time is best described as a woman who is educated in the process of labor and who helps provide the birthing mother and her partner constant emotional support, physical comfort and assistance in gathering information before, during and right after childbirth.
 A postpartum doula provides care for the mother, baby, partner and family after childbirth in the home.

 My doula responsibilities are to mother the mother by providing the following:

 - Knowledge of the birthing experience is a key event in a mother’s life and she will remember for the rest of her life

 - Knowing the birthing process and what will be needed emotionally by a mother in labor